In this article we answer the question “Why am I getting ingrown hairs after laser hair removal?”. Click here for more frequently asked questions.

 How can I prevent ingrown hairs after laser hair removal?

 To prevent ingrown hairs after laser hair removal, it is best to exfoliate regularly, both before and after treatment.
 Exfoliation helps to remove dead skin cells that can trap hairs beneath the skin’s surface.
 It is also essential to keep the skin moisturized, as dry skin can exacerbate ingrown hairs.
-Avoid tight-fitting clothing that can rub against the skin, and consider using shaving cream or gel to soften the hairs.
-Taking a break between laser hair removal sessions and using other hair removal methods such as waxing or threading can also help prevent ingrown hairs.
-Finally, it is essential to follow the aftercare instructions provided by the laser hair removal technician to ensure the best possible results.
+If you like tight clothes, avoid wearing those tight-fitting clothing directly after a laser hair removal session since that can rub against the skin.

 How long does it take for ingrown hairs to go away after laser hair removal?